Learning Primitive Embodied World Models: Towards Scalable Robotic Learning: Dataset Description

 Crucially, \textbf{only one textual description is required per primitive}, regardless of the number of camera angles.
 This design enables a \textbf{5$\times$ reduction in annotation effort}, as the same label is automatically associated with all five views, avoiding redundant description entry.

-The interface includes several features to further accelerate the process: \begin{itemize} \item A text input box where annotators describe the observed action (e.g., \textit{“grasp the cup handle and lift vertically”}); \item An auto-updating vocabulary panel below, which tokenizes and records all previously entered words, allowing annotators to click and insert common terms with a single click; \item Support for keyboard-based navigation: left/right arrow keys allow quick pagination between primitive clips, enabling rapid review and correction without mouse interaction. \end{itemize}
+The interface includes several features to further accelerate the process: \begin{enumerate}[leftmargin=*,nosep] \item A text input box where annotators describe the observed action (e.g., \textit{“grasp the cup handle and lift vertically”}); \item An auto-updating vocabulary panel below, which tokenizes and records all previously entered words, allowing annotators to click and insert common terms with a single click; \item Support for keyboard-based navigation: left/right arrow keys allow quick pagination between primitive clips, enabling rapid review and correction without mouse interaction. \end{enumerate}

 These interaction optimizations significantly reduce cognitive load and typing overhead, leading to faster, more consistent annotations.
 In practice, this pipeline enables annotators to label over 1000 primitives per hour with high semantic consistency, making large-scale, multi-view robotic dataset curation feasible and cost-effective.